 Palacio de los Marqueses de Peñaflor, Baroque mansion in Écija, Spain

-Construction of the palace began in 1700 under Antonio Fernández de Henestrosa, the fourth Marquis of Peñaflor, and was completed roughly 75 years later.
-The project incorporated older structures from the 16th century, blending different architectural periods together.
+Work on the palace began in 1700 under Antonio Fernández de Henestrosa, the fourth Marquis of Peñaflor, and took around 75 years to finish.
+Older structures already standing on the site from the 16th century were incorporated into the new building rather than demolished.

 The community of curious travelers